SpongeBob SquarePants (character)

-SpongeBob SquarePants is a fictional character and the protagonist of Nickelodeon's eponymous American animated television series.
-Voiced by Tom Kenny, he is characterized by his optimism and childlike attitude.
-SpongeBob is a denizen of Bikini Bottom, where he regularly gets into absurd and humorous scenarios.
+SpongeBob SquarePants is a fictional character and the main protagonist of the Nickelodeon animated television series of the same name.
+He is characterized by his optimistic and childlike attitude.
+He lives in the fictional underwater city of Bikini Bottom, where he regularly gets into absurd and humorous situations.
+He is voiced by Tom Kenny.

-SpongeBob was created and designed by Stephen Hillenburg, an artist and marine science educator.
-The character's name is derived from "Bob the Sponge", the host of Hillenburg's unpublished educational book The Intertidal Zone.
-He drew the book while teaching marine biology to visitors of the Ocean Institute during the 1980s.
-Hillenburg began developing a show based on the premise shortly after the 1996 cancellation of Rocko's Modern Life, which Hillenburg served as creative director.
-SpongeBob's first appearance was in the pilot, "Help Wanted", which premiered on May 1, 1999.
+SpongeBob was created by Stephen Hillenburg, an artist and marine science educator.
+SpongeBob's name is derived from "Bob the Sponge", a character from Hillenburg's unpublished educational book The Intertidal Zone.
+Hillenburg created the book while teaching marine biology to visitors of the Ocean Institute in Dana Point, California, during the 1980s.
+After working as a director on the animated series Rocko's Modern Life, Hillenburg began developing his own animated series based on The Intertidal Zone.
+SpongeBob's first appearance was in the SpongeBob SquarePants pilot episode, "Help Wanted", which premiered on May 1, 1999.

-SpongeBob SquarePants has become popular among children and adults.
+SpongeBob has become popular among children and adults.
 The character has garnered a positive response from media critics and is frequently named as one of the greatest cartoon characters of all time.